When is the next blood moon?

 Lunar eclipses can only happen during a full moon, when the sun fully illuminates the surface.
-Usually a full moon has no eclipse because the moon orbits in a slightly different plane than the Earth and the sun do.
+Usually, a full moon has no eclipse because the moon orbits in a slightly different plane than the Earth and the sun.
 However, at times the planes coincide.
 Earth passes in between the moon and the sun and cuts off the sunlight, causing an eclipse.

 During a full eclipse, however, something spectacular happens.
 The moon is fully in Earth's shadow.
 At the same time, a little bit of light from Earth's sunrises and sunsets (on the disk of the planet) falls on the surface of the moon.
 Because the light waves are stretched out, they look red.
 When this red light strikes the moon's surface, it also appears red.

 How red the moon appears can depend on how much pollution, cloud cover or debris there is in the atmosphere.
 For example, if an eclipse takes place shortly after a volcanic eruption, the particles in the atmosphere will make the moon look darker than usual.

 While there are planets and moons all over the solar system, only Earth is lucky enough to experience lunar eclipses because its shadow is just large enough to cover the moon completely.
 The moon is slowly drifting away from our planet (at roughly 1.6 inches or 4 centimeters a year) and this situation won't persist forever.
 There are roughly two to four lunar eclipses every year, according to NASA, and each one is visible over about half the Earth.

 According to a Space.com Skywatching columnist Joe Rao, Columbus and his crew were stranded on an island now known as Jamaica.
 At first the Arawak people who lived there were welcoming, but over time, Columbus' crew grew restless and murdered or robbed some of the natives.
 Understandably, the native people weren't eager to help the crew search for food, and Columbus realized famine was drawing near.